Numerical Exploration of Nonlinear Dispersion Effects via a Strongly Coupled Two-scale System: Introduction

 \subsection{Two-scale dispersion model}

-To set the stage, we introduce two distinct and well separated bounded spatial domains that we refer to as the {\em macroscopic} domain, indicated by $\Omega$, and the {\em microscopic} domain, denoted by $Y$.
+To set the stage, we introduce two distinct and well separated bounded spatial \V{domains in $\mathbb{R}^2$,} that we refer to as the {\em macroscopic} domain, indicated by $\Omega$, and the {\em microscopic} domain, denoted by $Y$.
 We denote the respective spatial variables by $x\in \Omega$ and $y\in Y$.
-In the case where $Y$ has an obstacle, we denote the inner boundary of $Y$ by $\Gamma_N$.
-We fix $T>0$ as the final time of the overall reaction-diffusion-drift process and by $t\in S:=(0, T)$ we denote the time variable.
+In the case where $Y$ has an obstacle \V{that is strictly included in $Y$}, we denote the inner boundary of $Y$ by $\Gamma_N$.
+We fix $T>0$ as the final time of the overall reaction-diffusion-drift process, and by $t\in S:=(0, T)$ we denote the time variable.
 See \Cref{Fig:GeometrySchem} for an illustration of this geometric set-up.

 We are interested in producing suitable numerical schemes to approximate weak solutions to the following strongly coupled two-scale problem: Find a pair of functions $(u,W)$ (with $W= (w_1,w_2)$) satisfying